Mulugeta25/CREDIT-CARD-CHALL/README.md

 Credit Risk Analysis Report

-Explain the purpose of this analysis:
+1 Explain the purpose of this analysis:

-The purpose of this analysis is to create and evaluate the accuracy of a data model that predicts the credity worthiness of potential borrowers from peer-to-peer lending services
+ -The purpose of this analysis is to create and evaluate the accuracy of a data model that predicts the credity worthiness of potential borrowers from peer-to-peer lending services

-Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.
+2  Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

-Balanced Accuracy Score: 95.20% --> this means that when taking into account the sensitivity (recall and/or true positive rate) and specificity (true negative rate) of the model, the balanced prediction accuracy was 95.2%
+  _Balanced Accuracy Score: 95.20% --> this means that when taking into account the sensitivity (recall and/or true positive rate) and specificity (true negative rate) of the model, the balanced prediction accuracy was 95.2%
-Precision Score: 92% --> This means 92% of predicted positives were correct Recall Score: 95% --> this means that the model was 95% precise in measuring true positive values our of all positive predictions made
+ -Precision Score: 92% --> This means 92% of predicted positives were correct -Recall Score: 95% --> this means that the model was 95% precise in measuring true positive values our of all positive predictions made.

-Summarize the results from the machine learning model.
+1 Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.
-I would recommend using this model to predict the creditworthiness of borrowers, because it has over 95% accuracy in predicting the outcome of the repayment of the initial loan.
+  -I would recommend using this model to predict the creditworthiness of borrowers, because it has over 95% accuracy in predicting the outcome of the repayment of the initial loan.
 That accuracy range could be easily molded into a business risk profile to ensure sufficient capital flow for the lenders to remain in business/make a profit.

   Instructions The instructions for this Challenge are divided into the following subsections:

-Split the Data into Training and Testing Sets
+  -Split the Data into Training and Testing Sets

-Create a Logistic Regression Model with the Original Data
+  -Create a Logistic Regression Model with the Original Data

-Predict a Logistic Regression Model with Resampled Training Data
+  -Predict a Logistic Regression Model with Resampled Training Data

   Write a Credit Risk Analysis Report

 Split the Data into Training and Testing Sets Open the starter code notebook and use it to complete the following steps: